nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 In NEST 3.0, the individual flags are gone, and the `record_to` property now expects the name of the backend you want to use.
-Recording to multiple modalities from a single device is no longer possible. individual devices have to be created and configured if this functionality is needed.
+Recording to multiple modalities from a single device is no longer possible.
+Individual devices have to be created and configured if this functionality is needed.

 All following examples assume that the variable `mm` points to a